DOJ: Pensacola Naval air station shooting was an act of terrorism

 The shooter was a 21-year-old Saudi Air Force second lieutenant going through flight training at Naval Air Station Pensacola.
 And, during a Monday news conference, Attorney General William Barr said he was a terrorist.

-As investigators began digging into his background and trying to uncover his motive for the Dec.
+As investigators began digging into Mohammed Alshamrani's background and trying to uncover his motive for the Dec.
 6 attack, flight training for another 175 Saudi students was suspended.

 Now, at the request of the Saudi government, 21 will be expelled from the United States, according to Barr.
 The Justice Department says they all had "derogotory materials."